What Do Compressed Deep Neural Networks Forget?: Methodology and Experiment Framework

-\textbf{Pruning Identified Exemplars (PIE)} In addition to evaluating the impact of compression on class level performance, we seek to identify images that are disproportionately impacted by compression.
+In addition to measuring the class level impact of compression, we are interested in how model predictive behavior changes through the compression process.
 Given the limitations of un-calibrated probabilities in deep neural networks \citep{2017Guo, NIPSKendall2017}, we focus on the level of disagreement between the predictions of compressed and non-compressed networks on a given image.
+Using the populations of models $K$ described in the prior section, we construct sets of predictions $Y^*_{i,t} = \{ y^*_{i,k,t} \}_{k=1}^K$ for a given image $i$.

-Using the populations of models $K$, we construct sets of predictions $Y^*_{i,t} = \{ y^*_{i,k,t} \}_{k=1}^K$ for a given image $i$.
 For set $Y^*_{i,t}$ we find the \textit{modal label}, i.e. the class predicted most frequently by the $t$-pruned model population for image $i$, which we denote $y^M_{i,t}$.
-The exemplar is classified as a Pruning Identified Exemplar $\textit{PIE}_t$ if and only if the modal label is different between the set of $t$-pruned models and the non-pruned baseline models:
+The exemplar is classified as a pruning identified exemplar $\textit{PIE}_t$ if and only if the modal label is different between the set of $t$-pruned models and the non-pruned baseline models:

 We note that there is no constraint that the non-pruned predictions for PIEs match the true label.
 Thus the detection of PIEs is an unsupervised protocol that can be performed at test time.